bendee48/rails-photo-feed/README.md

 ## Rails

-A Rails project exploring external APIs by building a phot feed app with the Flickr API (from the [Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/apis) (Project 2)).
+A Rails project exploring external APIs by building a photo feed app with the Flickr API (from the [Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/apis) (Project 2)).